-A hand-written script is worth a thousand printed words.
-While we can’t accurately express the honor it is when someone like you decides to work with our studio, we can make you our simple promise.
-It is our distinct pleasure to ensure that, from the first ‘hello’, we will do our very best to take care of your dreams like they were our own.
+While we can’t express the honor it is when someone like you decides to work with our studio, we can make you our simple promise: From the first ‘hello’, we will do our very best to treat your dreams like our own.

 Masgrimes Studiodavid@masgrimes.comPortland, Oregon